| Postgres-XC 1.1 Documentation | ||||

 param_info; use get_baserel_parampathinfo

 to compute that value.
-In GetForeignPlan
+In GetForeignPlan, the

 local_variable portion of the join clause would be added